 Can you walk into any room and not see the fireplace?

-As inspiration, Cindy chose this beautiful simple fall mantel from Janelle Trinette.
+This beautiful simple fall mantel from Janelle Trinette is my inspiration.
 Janelle really knows how to create a fall mantel.

 This simple fall mantel was perfect for me.
-This year, I had already decided to go for a soft and neutral fall mantel.
+This year, I had already decided to go for a soft and neutral fall mantle.

 Here are two previous fall mantels you will like: